catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

 * You are familiar with Docker and Kubernetes and its use case and wish to make use of Catalyst Cloud compute instances to run Kubenetes
-* You are familiar with basic usage of the Catalyst Cloud (e.g. you have created your first instance as described at :ref:`launching-your-first-instance`)
+* You are familiar with basic usage of the Catalyst Cloud (i.e. you have created your first instance as described at :ref:`launching-your-first-instance`)
 * You will be setting up a cluster of Ubuntu 14.04 instances